Harmix/pam-benchmark/docs/benchmark_rewrite_plan.md

 ```

 - M1 only ships `LiteLLMBaseline(model="gpt-4-turbo")`.
 The same class handles any LiteLLM-supported model in M2+.
-- PAM, Honcho, Supermemory, mem0, Zep, Claude Code + Memory.md will each be a separate `baselines/<name>/` subpackage in later milestones.
+- Pam, Honcho, Supermemory, mem0, Zep, Claude Code + Memory.md will each be a separate `baselines/<name>/` subpackage in later milestones.

 ### 6.3 `tasks/`